DUNE/dune-justin/docs/tutorials.dune.md

 To follow this section of the tutorial you do not strictly need to be logged in to a dunegpvm machine at Fermilab, as you can access files on scratch remotely using GFAL tools.
-However, it is easier to check from a dunegpvm machine as you can use /pfns/dune/scratch/users/$USER where $USER is your Fermilab username.
+However, it is easier to check from a dunegpvm machine as you can look in /pfns/dune/scratch/users/$USER where $USER is your Fermilab username using Unix commands.

 We can adapt the DC4 example from the previous section to use scratch for outputs like this.
 If you are not on a dunegpvm, replace `$USER` with your